 For example: If you are a realtor (see our case study on how a realty group has had great success), use your Facebook and Twitter to post interior design advice, photo’s of awesome house designs, common moving mistakes, etc. People are more likely to engage with your page because it’s attention grabbing and has useful information.
 Then when they are ready to buy or sell a home, you are more likely to be their first call because you have established credibility and trust.

 Again, refer to the 20:80 ratio.
 But if you are having an awesome sale or just started offering a new product or service then let your audience know!
 If there is company news or changes give them an update but do it in an interesting way.
 Have it accompanied by a picture or a funny story.
 Just make sure not to let product/services posts eat up your followers news feed.

 Social media is such a great way to gain attention for your product and services and also great for boosting public relations but only if you use it properly.
 You may have 1,000 followers, but if you have no interesting or valuable posts then you won’t get anywhere with those followers.
+And if they are taking the time to respond to your posts and they're getting crickets from you...
 It's time to start engaging!